 - 1. Explain advanced concepts of cardiopulmonary anatomy and physiology. - 2.
 Describe the neurological control of breathing. - 3.
-Differentiate ventilation/perfusion concepts. - 4.
+Differentiate ventilation/perfusion concepts to include acid-base balance with classification. - 4.
 Summarize principles of gas transport. - 5.
 Explain and describe the physical properties of the lung and airway as it relates to pulmonary disease.
 (Faculty Defined)